 The FMV of intellectual property must be reduced to figure the amount of your deduction, as explained earlier.
 Intellectual property means a patent, copyright (other than a copyright described in section 1221(a)(3) or 1231(b)(1)(C)), trademark, trade name, trade secret, know-how, software (other than software described in section 197(e)(3)(A)(i)), or similar property, or applications or registrations of such property.

 However, you may be able to claim additional charitable contribution deductions in the year of the contribution and later years based on a percentage of the donee's net income, if any, from the property.
 The amount of the donee's net income from the property will be reported to you on Form 8899, Notice of Income From Donated Intellectual Property.
 See Pub.
 526 for details.

 The FMV of used household items and clothing is usually much lower than when new.
 A good measure of value might be the price that buyers of these used items actually pay in consignment or thrift shops.
 You can also review classified ads in the newspaper or on the Internet to see what similar products sell for.

-You cannot claim a deduction for clothing or household items you donate unless the clothing or household items are in good used condition or better.
-However, you can claim a deduction for a contribution of an item of clothing or household item that is not in good used condition or better if you deduct more than $500 for it and include a qualified appraisal of it with your return.
+Generally, you cannot claim a deduction for clothing or household items you donate unless the clothing or household items are in good used condition or better.
+However, you can claim a deduction for a contribution of an item of clothing or household item that is not in good used condition or better if you deduct more than $500 for it and include a qualified appraisal and Form 8283, Section B with your return.